0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x508-MysteryFunc.md

 # MysteryFunc
-I decided to introduce you into reversing with some DLL exports because we have the function names.
-Unfortunately this isn't always the case.
+I decided to introduce you to reversing with some DLL exports because we have the function names.
+Unfortunately, this isn't always the case.
 This function, even though it's quite small, will be a little preview of what to expect very soon.

 Here is the disassembly of `MysteryFunc`: